viriciti/mongo-live-server/README.md

 Optionally, Mongo Live Server can also be used in combination with [Mongoose](https://www.npmjs.com/package/mongoose), a MongoDB object modeling tool, mainly for writing database models.
 With one single setting Mongo Live Server can start up with either MongoDB connections or Mongoose connections, respectively relying on MongoDB collections or Mongoose models.

 ## Inspired by
-We highly recommend using Express [Express Restify Mongoose](https://www.npmjs.com/package/express-restify-mongoose) for creating database services with RESTful API's in a similar fashion.
+We highly recommend using [Express Restify Mongoose](https://www.npmjs.com/package/express-restify-mongoose) for creating database services with RESTful API's in a similar fashion.
+Easy to understand.
+Quick and painless.

 Moreover, Mongo Live Server is the Express Restify Mongoose for live data!